GAMinsect/GAMinsect/README.md

-- 👋 Hi, I’m @GAMinsect
+- 👋 Hi, I’m @GAM
-- 👀 I’m interested in Python and RN on Algorithmic Trading
+- 👀 I’m learning in Python and have interest in fintech
-- 🌱 I’m currently learning Python and how API works

 <!---